puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 <div class = "lvm-task-number"><p>Task 1:</p></div>

 The `puppet module` tool lets you search for modules directly from the command line.
 See what you can find for Graphite.
-(If you're offline and run into an error, look for instructions below on installing a locally cached copy of the module.)

     puppet module search graphite

-Cool, it looks like there are several matches for Graphite.
-For this quest, use Daniel Werdermann's module: `dwerder-graphite`.
+Cool there's a match for Graphite.
+Normally, you'd see a longer list, but we've configured Puppet to only use a set of modules we've pre-cached on the Learning VM.

 It's also a good time to take a look at the [Puppet Forge](http://forge.puppetlabs.com) website.
 While the `puppet module search`